-Traditional is one of the oldest, and most common design styles so let’s start with that.
+Traditional is one of the oldest and most common design styles.
 The traditional style is rooted in heritage and traditional shapes and forms.
 You will often find pieces that have not changed at all since they were first created hundreds of years ago.
 It is all about conscious layering, formality, and incorporating pieces with structure and symmetry.

 See our take on traditional style here.

-Bohemian style (AKA as Boho to most), has become very popular in the last 5 years although its roots date back much further than that.
+Bohemian style (AKA as Boho), has become very popular in the last few years, although its roots date back much further than that.
 Boho style is all about pulling together natural and organic elements into a very layered and collected look.
-You’ll find lots of caning, rattan, bamboo, and textiles in this style mixed with bright and saturated colors.
+You’ll find lots of cane, rattan, bamboo, patterns, and textiles in this style mixed with bright and saturated colors.
 It’s exotic, it’s playful and it’s very layered.

 See Bobby’s Modern Boho design here.

-It’s neutral, it’s inviting and it’s casual.
+Organic modern is neutral, inviting, and polished yet casual.
 It relates to modern in its clean aesthetic and color palette but this style is all about layering neutral textiles and textures to create interest rather than introducing additional color.
 In this style, you’ll find lots of light-toned woods and relaxed textiles mixed with iconic lighting done in black, brass, and chrome.